AdrianAbusland/Portfolio/README.md

 ## Description

-This repo is an assignment from Noroff where we are making personal portfolio listing 3 projects we have been working on the 1st year.
+This repo is an assignment from Noroff where we are making personal portfolio, listing 3 projects we have been working on the 1st year.

 ## Built With